diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 the issue is a false positive, so the issue can be automatically discarded.

-Finally, the #TheTool finishes the automated pipeline by writing a JSON report for each project, which includes some information from the dataset, such as name, source, and popularity, coupled with the respective analysis results, namely
+Finally, #TheTool finishes the automated pipeline by writing a JSON report for each project, which includes some information from the dataset, such as name, source, and popularity, coupled with the respective analysis results, namely